apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 Beam [SDK container images](https://hub.docker.com/search?q=apache%2Fbeam&type=image) are built from Dockerfiles checked into the [Github](https://github.com/apache/beam) repository and published to Docker Hub for every release.
 You can build customized containers in one of two ways:

-1. **[Writing a new](#writing-new-dockerfiles) Dockerfile based on an existing prebuilt container image**.
+1. **[Writing a new](#writing-new-dockerfiles) Dockerfile based on a released container image**.
 This is sufficient for simple additions to the image, such as adding artifacts or environment variables.
 2. **[Modifying](#modifying-dockerfiles) a source Dockerfile in [Beam](https://github.com/apache/beam)**.
 This method requires building from Beam source but allows for greater customization of the container (including replacement of artifacts or base OS/language versions).

 #### Writing a new Dockerfile based on an existing published container image {#writing-new-dockerfiles}